JimmyHammer/napoleons-nightmare/test.md

 ---
-layout: home
+layout: post
-title: Home
+title: Test
-nav_order: 1
+nav_order: 2
-permalink: /
 ---

 This is a *bare-minimum* template to create a Jekyll site that uses the [Just the Docs] theme.
 You can easily set the created site to be published on [GitHub Pages] – the [README] file explains how to do that, along with other details.